Canada–Poland relations: Trade

 Poland is Canada's largest market in Central and Eastern Europe.
-In 2018, trade between both nations totaled US$1.6 billion.
+In 2025, trade between both nations totaled US$5.3 billion.
 Canada's main exports to Poland include machinery, mineral ores, medical or surgical instruments and mineral fuel.
 Poland's exports to Canada include machinery, fur skins, furniture, electrical machinery, aircraft, and parts.
-In October 2016, Canada and the European Union (which includes Poland) signed a free trade agreement known as the "Comprehensive Economic and Trade Agreement".
+In October 2016, Canada and the European Union (which includes Poland) signed the Comprehensive Economic and Trade Agreement.

 Investment

 Poland's dynamic economy and its accession to the European Union in 2004 have created opportunities for the Canadian private sector.
 Priority sectors of opportunity include a wide range of infrastructure projects in the transportation and oil and gas sectors, aerospace, environmental products, science and technology (information technology and telecommunications), and defence and security products.
 Canadian investment in Poland was $264 million in 2015.